Managing Limits, Exceeding Expectations

 When you suffer from a health issue you often spend time with similar people, dialysis is a case in point.
 It is not, of course, the health issue of the people you spend time with but their mindset that is important.
 If its bitter, negative and depressing your in trouble.

 Health status and mindset are too very different things.

 Watch the Paralympics for the best example of this.
 People, apologies I should say athletes, who undoubtedly have suffered adversity at some stage in their life showcasing that a physical disability has lead them to conquer fear, adversity and often stigma to become the best versions of themselves possible.

 These athletes, from my point of view, are role models of the highest order.

 Instead of seeing illness, be that mental or physical, as a disability you need to take on your issue and accept the challenge.
 With this mindset you will often be seen as superman/women.

-If your not feeling this way then spend time with those who have suffered in a similar way to you, but appear happy and healthy, despite their challenges.
+If you're not feeling this way then spend time with those who have suffered in a similar way to you, but appear happy and healthy, despite their challenges.

 It is true that who you spend time with is often a true reflection of your own mental state.

 If you have to walk away and find better role models, read better books or simply watch the Paralympics and soak up the positivity, then do it.
 Watch how real life examples show you how so called limitations can be managed and overcome.

 When we manage the limits life places upon us, we can go on and exceed expectations.